arhanpro-321/ACC-Computer-Science/README.md

 # ACC-Computer-Science
-All of the computer science projects and exercise
+All of the computer science projects and exercises